 Growing outdoors for beginners.
 Your grow is done.
 The harvest is in and has been processed.
 Now, you’ve got plant remains and used soil left over.
 What can you do with these?
 Throwing them away is a waste, so let’s check out possibilities to recycle stuff and improve your soil fertility organically.
-You can easily improve soil fertility organically by re-using soil and plant material and adding organic fertilisers and improve crop production.
+You can easily improve soil fertility organically by re-using soil and plant material and adding organic fertilizers and improve crop production.

 You can re-use potting soil for your next grow.
 All you need to know are a few tricks to revitalize the soil's fertility.
 This is a good way to save costs.
 The most important thing is to add new nutrients to the soil.
 Your plants have been in the soil for an entire life cycle and they’ve drained it of nutrients.
 Flushing before the harvest always washes remaining nutrients out.